History of the Department

 Contextual History of DMS

 – The Multicultural Services Office was housed on the first floor of Bizzell Hall.
-A Coordinator and two support staff were hired
+A Coordinator and two support staff were hired.

 1989 – Center achieved department status on December 1st, became known as the Department of Multicultural Services, and Mr. Kevin Carreathers was named the first director.

-– The Department moved from Bizzell Hall to Room 147 Memorial Student Center.
+1990 – The Department moved from Bizzell Hall to Room 147 Memorial Student Center.

 1993 – An expanded mission for the Department became formalized because both the Division of Student Affairs and the Department of Multicultural Services felt that a peer-based approach had significant merit.